 GOBA is primarily a camping tour, although some communities might offer alternative lodging.

 Your registration includes primitive tent camping (which means no electricity or water is provided to individual campsites).
-All GOBA participants will be able to tent camp together in the one GOBA campground (usually a park, fairgrounds, school, or college campus), or in adjacent overflow camping areas.
+All GOBA participants will be able to tent camp together in one GOBA campground (usually a park, fairgrounds, school, or college campus), or in adjacent overflow camping areas.
 Shade for the tent camping areas is not guaranteed!
+Because of health and fire regulations, camping is allowed only on designated sites, with tent rows separated by emergency-access lanes.

 In the campground, you will find access to portable toilets, inside toilets and restrooms, free showers (inside a building or in shower trucks), drinking water, first aid, an information booth and usually food and beverages for purchase.
 It is against health and fire department regulations to have a fire or cookstove in the GOBA campground.